Fever of Unknown Origin

 - A common illness that does not have the usual symptoms

 - Illness with other symptoms that may appear later

-- Illnesses who may have a delayed positive test
+- Illnesses that may have a delayed positive test

 - Person is unable to communicate about other symptoms such as an infant or someone in a coma

 - Genetic conditions that causes periodic fevers—rare